Thermoelectric materials: Phase-Transformation Stresses

 transforms to a body centered cubic phase.
 Liang et al. showed that a crack was observed when heating through 407 K through this phase transformation.

 Creep Deformation

-Creep deformation is a time-dependent mechanism where strain accumulates as amaterial is subjected to external or internal stressesat a high homologous temperature in excess ofT/Tm= 0.5(whereTmis the melting point in K).
+Creep deformation is a time-dependent mechanism where strain accumulates as amaterial is subjected to external or internal stressesat a high homologous temperature in excess of T/Tm= 0.5(whereTmis the melting point in K).
 This phenomenon can emerge in thermoelectric devices after operating for a long time (i.e. months to years).
 A coarse-grained or monocrystalline structures have been shown to be desirable as creep-resistant materials.

 Applications

 Refrigeration

 Thermoelectric materials can be used as refrigerators, called "thermoelectric coolers", or "Peltier coolers" after the Peltier effect that controls their operation.
 As a refrigeration technology, Peltier cooling is far less common than vapor-compression refrigeration.
 The main advantages of a Peltier cooler (compared to a vapor-compression refrigerator) are its lack of moving parts or refrigerant, and its small size and flexible shape (form factor).

 The main disadvantage of Peltier coolers is low efficiency.
 It is estimated that materials with ZT>3 (about 20–30% Carnot efficiency) would be required to replace traditional coolers in most applications.
 Today, Peltier coolers are only used in niche applications, especially small scale, where efficiency is not important.